WHAT WE DO

 The question of how innovation comes about is crucial, given the speed of technological change and the quickly modified forms by which knowledge is generated and presents itself.
 Many if not all existing publishers and publications rely on outmoded forms such as the book or journal, forms whose time frames for acquisition, marketing, and production are tied to anachronistic and oppressive communication technologies that perpetuate assumptions about what content is and how it is generated. np: is designed specifically to circumvent the problematic nature of publication as we know it, including not simply the way current practices shape scholarship but also the tendency toward reproducing inequality and exclusion.

 One of the major components of np: is an attention to the innovation of thinking itself, one that resides as an ongoing and contrapuntal “plan of study” behind the scenes of its active institutional engagement.
 This plan of study invites collective participation on all levels as it works out a non-institutional blueprint for np:.
 The plan of study currently takes the form of a blog that opens thinking onto a number of different definitional pathways related to np:, but will also manifest in a variety of other formats, such as exhibitions, printed publications, performances, and emergent community events.
-The plan of study is in some ways a rhetorical solution to the tendency of any internal structure, in this case for np:, to solidify.
+The plan of study is in some ways a rhetorical solution to the tendency of any internal structure, in this case for np: itself, to ossify.
 The plan of study thus maintains the urgency of thinking of “ways to transform visions . . . into reality.”
 As Hardt writes, “a crucial aspect not only of political theory but also of political practice is to struggle over concepts.”
 The plan of study is where that struggle takes place.

 np: joins other publication projects in seeking strategies for more representative content in the realm of publication.
 Witness any number of projects in the digital humanities, such as the University of Minnesota Press’s Manifold, and then a large number of small press initiatives, such as those of Radical Open Access or Publication Studio, which has multiple offices and an open format for editorial decision-making.
 While these efforts are models for activist publication, np: differs in treating the same challenges by keeping a sharper focus on the institutional nature of publication, on building separate presses, and on building an ongoing program of study that constantly (re)informs the thinking behind its own publication decisions. np: also allows its projects and the institutional contexts out of which they arise to themselves be the arbiters of innovation, forming new presses that are based within the context of where that press takes root.